CardCoins/additive-rbf-batcher/README.md

 ## Usage

-The batcher expects a running local instance of Bitcoin Core.
+The batcher expects a running local instance of Bitcoin Core v26 or greater.
 RPC details for the node and wallet are passed in as options.
 For more details see [Configuration](#configuration)

 Example code with some options set: